nystudio107/craft-vite/docs/docs/index.md

 The Vite plugin includes an `.integrity()` function that will return the `integrity` hash if you’re using the [vite-plugin-manifest-sri](https://www.npmjs.com/package/vite-plugin-manifest-sri) plugin for [sub-resource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).

-You may need the hash to build your [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), if you're using a [hash with `script-src`](https://content-security-policy.com/hash/) to do so..
+You may need the hash to build your [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), if you’re using a [hash with `script-src`](https://content-security-policy.com/hash/) to do so..

 You pass in a relative path to the entry, just as you do for JavaScript files in Vite.
 For example: